Elevation: 6,492 ft

 This peak is not in the book.
 Published December 2019

 Peak 6492 sits at the head of Kent Canyon and towers over Croy Creek to the north.
-Its Northwest Face is quite steep.
-Much of this area is private land, so be careful.
+Its northwest face is quite steep.
+Much of this area is private land so be careful.
 Consult the BLM Fairfield map before venturing here and watch out for rattlesnakes and copperheads.
-The easiest ascent route is via a jeep road that comes up from Croy Creek Road to a saddle just SW of the summit.
+The easiest ascent route is via a jeep road that comes up from Croy Creek Road to a saddle just southwest of the summit.
 A short scramble leads to the top.
 USGS Richardson Summit

 Northeast Ridge, Class 2

-Same as for the East Face Route of Gilman Hill (Peak 6186).
-This route is the final leg of a ridge traverse from Peak 6186 to Peak 6492.
+Same as for the east face of Gilman Hill.
+This route is the final leg of a ridge traverse from Gilman Hill to Peak 6492.

-From just below (and S of) Saddle 5608, bushwhack W through sagebrush and some open grassy areas to reach a shoulder.
-Follow the shoulder R/N to reach Point 6164 on the Northeast Ridge of Peak 6492.
+From just below (and south of) Saddle 5608, bushwhack west through sagebrush and some open grassy areas to reach a shoulder.
+Follow the shoulder right/north to reach Point 6164 on the northeast ridge of Peak 6492.
 Pick up a fence row here and follow it along the undulating, sagebrush-covered ridge crest to reach a final saddle (Saddle 6176).
 Leave the fence row here and work your way up a final slope of sagebrush to reach the summit.
 The small summit area is a mix of sagebrush and loose talus.
 It has a modest cairn and a TV roof antenna (no kidding) nearby.
-The summit (and upper ridge) offer outstanding views of Red Elephant Gulch and the Southeast Ridge of Peak 7536 to the north.
+The summit and upper ridge offer outstanding views of Red Elephant Gulch and the southeast ridge of Peak 7536 to the north.